precisely/rapids/README.md

 Tools -> Run Tests in Current Namespace in REPL
 Tools -> Run Tests Under Caret in REPL
 Tools -> Commands -> Run All Tests!

+### Postgres tests

+The test suite includes some tests for the Postgres backend which only run conditionally.
+To run them:

+1. install postgres
+   with homebrew: `brew install postgresql`
+2. start postgres
+   with homebrew: `brew services start postgresql`
+3. create a test database: `createdb rapids-test`
+4. include the following line in your .env file:
+   `TEST_POSTGRES_URL=postgresql://localhost:5432/rapids-test`

 ### Command line